WHAT IS ETHICAL GRAND CHALLENGES?

 Get ready for the workplace by exploring ethical dilemmas commonly faced by graduates in their early careers.
 Contribute to responsible, inclusive, 21st century workplaces.Learn More

-If you’re a new undergraduate (from September 2016), you can complete the Manchester Leadership Award.
+If you’re a new undergraduate (from September 2016), you can complete the Stellify Award.

-Although you don’t need to working towards the Manchester Leadership Award to take part in EGC activities, completion of all three Ethical Grand Challenges is one of the core requirements of this prestigious award
+Although you don’t need to be working towards the Stellify Award to take part in EGC activities, completion of all three Ethical Grand Challenges is one of the core requirements of this prestigious award

-More than just a record of your achievements, the Manchester Leadership Award is our most prestigious extra-curricular accolade.
+More than just a record of your achievements, the Stellify Award is our most prestigious extra-curricular accolade.
 It demonstrates that you know what it means to do more and be more.
 It’s proof that you’re ready to take on your next challenge and shape your future.

 You don't need to sign-up.
-In order to gain the Manchester Leadership Award upon graduation, there are some specific activities that you need to complete throughout your degree.
+In order to gain the Stellify Award upon graduation, there are some specific activities that you need to complete throughout your degree.